-RESOLUTION NO. 10349
+RESOLUTION NO. 10350

-A RESOLUTION authorizing application of Housing Stability Program funding in the amount of \$13.5 Million for housing development costs and \$339,041 per year, for five years for Operations, Maintenance and Services costs, for the Aventine Apartments Project; approving conditions for funding recommended by staff; and authorizing the City Manager to enter into agreements for the Project and execute necessary documents consistent with approved conditions.
+A RESOLUTION authorizing application of Housing Stability Program funding in the amount of \$221,579 for housing development costs and \$13,300 per year, for five years for Operations, Maintenance and Services costs, for the Maurice Elbert House Project; approving conditions for funding recommended by staff; and authorizing the City Manager to enter into agreements for the Project and execute necessary documents consistent with approved conditions.

-WHEREAS, pursuant to RCW 82.14.530, the City Council approved Resolution No. 9826 on October 12, 2020, which allows the city to collect up to 0.1 percent sales and use tax for housing, behavioral health facilities, operations and maintenance costs for new units and facilities, and housing-related program services for certain vulnerable population groups identified in RCW 82.14.530(2(b); and
+WHEREAS, pursuant to RCW 82.14.530, the City Council approved Resolution No. 9826 on October 12, 2020, which allows the City to collect up to 0.1 percent sales and use tax for housing, behavioral health facilities, operations and maintenance costs for new units and facilities, and housing-related program services for certain vulnerable population groups identified in RCW 82.14.530(2(b); and

-WHEREAS RCW 82.14.530 requires that a minimum of 60 percent of tax revenues collected under its authority be used for one of the three purposes in RCW 82.14.530(2)(a); and
+WHEREAS, RCW 82.14.530 requires that a minimum of 60 percent of tax revenues collected under its authority be used for one of the three purposes in RCW 82.14.530(2)(a); and

-WHEREAS RCW 82.14.530 additionally requires that affordable housing and facilities providing housing-related programs may only be provided to persons within certain identified vulnerable population groups who are at or below 60 percent of King County's area median income; and
+WHEREAS, RCW 82.14.530 additionally requires that affordable housing and facilities providing housing-related programs may only be provided to persons within certain identified vulnerable population groups who are at or below 60 percent of King County's area median income; and

-WHEREAS the tax revenues collected within the City's jurisdiction under RCW 82.14.530 provide funding for the City's Housing Stability Program (HSP); and
+WHEREAS, tax revenues collected within the City's jurisdiction under RCW 82.14.530 provide funding for the City's Housing Stability Program (HSP); and

-WHEREAS, with Council approval, the Housing Stability Program can fund affordable housing and on-site support services for vulnerable and underserved populations earning less than 60% of the area median income, such as families and individuals exiting homelessness, people with intellectual and developmental disabilities, very low-income seniors, and low-income families; and annual operations, maintenance, and services (OMS) funds to three projects, and the Aventine Apartments Project is one of those three recommended projects; and
+WHEREAS, with Council approval, the Housing Stability Program can fund affordable housing and on-site support services for vulnerable and underserved populations earning less than 60% of the area median income, such as families and individuals exiting homelessness, people with intellectual and developmental disabilities, very low-income seniors and low-income families; and annual operations, maintenance, and services (OMS) funds to three projects, and the Maurice Elbert House Project is one of those three recommended projects; and

-WHEREAS A Regional Coalition of Housing (ARCH) assisted an Interdepartmental Committee with representatives from the City Manager's Office, Community Development, Parks & Community Services (Human Services) and Development Services in the evaluation of three proposals submitted in 2023 for use of HSP funding; and
+WHEREAS, A Regional Coalition of Housing (ARCH) assisted an Interdepartmental Committee with representatives from the City Manager's Office, Community Development, Parks & Community Services (Human Services) and Development Services in the evaluation of three proposals submitted in 2023 for use of HSP funding; and

-WHEREAS staff recommended that Council approve for the 2023 Housing Stability Program funding cycle a total of \$14,221,579 in capital and \$838,004 in
+WHEREAS, staff recommended that Council approve for the 2023 Housing Stability Program funding cycle a total of \$14,221,579 in capital and \$838,004 in

-WHEREAS, the Aventine Apartments Project shall mean Low Income Housing Institute (LIHI)'s project to acquire and rehabilitate an existing five-story 68-unit apartment community in Downtown Bellevue, which project is described in more detail on pages 5 and 6 of the Fall 2023 Housing Stability Program Funding Recommendations Background Information memo, a copy of which is attached hereto as Exhibit A (the 2023 Housing Stability Program Funding Recommendations Memo); and
+WHEREAS, the Maurice Elbert House Project shall mean Catholic Housing Services of Western Washington (CHS)'s project to preserve and rehabilitate a housing project constructed in the mid-1980s in Bellevue, currently containing 49 one-bedroom units for low income senior residents, which project is described in more detail on pages 9-10 of the Fall 2023 Housing Stability Program Funding Recommendations Background Information memo, a copy of which is attached hereto as Exhibit A (the "2023 Housing Stability Program Funding Recommendations Memo"); and

-WHEREAS the acquisition and rehabilitation of 10 units serving households that have members with physical disabilities and 22 units serving households exiting homelessness are elements of the Aventine Apartments Project that meet the City's priorities and criteria for HSP housing development capital funding (HSP Eligible Housing Development Capital Costs); and
+WHEREAS, the conversion of the manager's office into one residential unit affordable at 30% AMI for senior residents in Bellevue is a part of the Maurice Elbert House Project that meets the City's priorities and criteria for HSP housing development capital funding ("HSP Eligible Housing Development Capital Costs"); and